computing-den/unforget/README.md

 A **queue sync** is when each side sends its sync number along with a list of IDs and modification dates of all the notes that it knows about.
 After a queue sync, both sides will know which changes the other side lacks and therefore can update their own queue and sync number.

-When the sync number is 0 (immediately after login), the server will send all the notes in the first delta sync.
+When the sync number is 0 (immediately after login), the server will send all notes in the first delta sync.

 To perform a **delta sync**, send a POST request to ```/api/delta-sync?token=TOKEN``` with a JSON payload of type ```SyncData```: